GarvTiwari/BMI-Changer/README.md

 # BMI-Changer
-In BMI Changer you can see the ratio of height and weight according to the Body mass index.
+In BMI Changer you can see the BMI of your body.